aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 [NewProvider]({{< apiref "credentials/processcreds#New" >}}) or
 [NewProviderCommand]({{< apiref "credentials/processcreds#NewProviderCommand" >}}).

-`NewProvider` takes a string argument that is the command to be executed in the host environment's shell, and an optional set of functions to mutate the provider [Options]({{< apiref "credentials/processcreds#Options" >}}) to override specific configuration settings.
+The `processcreds` package's `NewProvider` function takes a string argument that is the command to be executed in the host environment's shell, and functional options of [Options]({{< apiref "credentials/processcreds#Options" >}}) to mutate the credentials provider and override specific configuration settings.

 `NewProviderCommand` takes an implementation of the [NewCommandBuilder]({{< apiref "credentials/processcreds#NewCommandBuilder" >}}) interface that defines